 To take your thigh measurements, wrap the tape measure around the widest part of your quad, just below your glutes.

 To take your calf measurements, wrap the tape measure around the widest point of the calf while seated.

-Track Your Lifts
+Method 3: Track Your Lifts

-One very easy way to track muscle growth progress is to track your lifts!
+Another way to track muscle growth progress is to track your lifts!
 While muscles tend to grow at a fairly slow rate, the right muscle growth training plan can lead to weekly improvements in strength, which often accompanies muscle growth.

 If you know your weight is going up at a steady rate, and your lifts are also improving, it becomes much more likely that you are gaining muscle.

-Take Progress Pictures
+Method 4: Take Progress Pictures

-Another simple way to keep track of your muscle growth progress is to take progress pictures!
+The final way to keep track of your muscle growth progress is to take progress pictures!
 While it may be tough to judge how much muscle you are gaining day to day, taking a monthly progress picture allows you to compare your body over different periods of time, side by side.

 If you are taking progress pictures, you’ll want to make sure you are taking them in a consistent environment.
 Finding somewhere indoors you have access to like your bathroom or the gym locker room are great picks for a location because they will have consistent lighting and mirrors that will help you snap a photo on your phone.